innodatalabs/redlite/docs/custom.md

 Note in the code above:

 1. Model takes parameter `truncate_to` that tells the model how large the output string can be.
-2. When computing the output string this parameter is used to truncate it.
+2. When computing the output string this parameter is used to do the truncation.
-3. Truncation value made part of the model name.
+3. Truncation parameter was made part of the model name.
 This ensures that if two models have the same name, they behave identically.
 In the sample above, `model1` and `model2` will have different names.

 ## Creating custom metrics